Adaptive In-Context Learning with Large Language Models for Bundle Generation: The Proposed Methodology

 \section{The Proposed Methodology}

-We design a dynamic in-context learning (DICL) paradigm for ChatGPT to simultaneously perform two interrelated tasks: \textit{generating bundles} and \textit{inferring underlying intents}, from user sessions.
+We design an adaptive in-context learning (AICL) paradigm for LLMs to simultaneously perform two interrelated tasks: \textit{generating bundles} and \textit{inferring underlying intents}, from user sessions.
 This is motivated by the fact that users tend to explore highly correlated products, either alternatives or complements, based on their specific intents during a session~\cite{wang2019modeling}.
 The two tasks defined can be mutually reinforced and enhanced.
 Specifically, effective user intents can help identify relevant products to form improved bundles and enhance interpretability.
 Meanwhile, a well-defined bundle, in turn, can provide a clearer elucidation of the user's intent.